• Skip to primary navigation

 How to get this look on a budget?

-• create some DIY pillow covers in a luxe green velvet fabric to use as a colourful accent in your living room
+• create some DIY pillow covers in a luxe brown velvet fabric to use as a cozy accent in your living room

 Christmas tree with turquoise and red plaid ribbon, flocked branches, pink velvet ribbon, and greenery picks